CMCDragonkai/.dotfiles-nixos/README.md

 As for `CMD`, this is fixed via `~/.cmd_profile`.
 Which you need to hook into any call via `cmd /K %USERPROFILE%/.cmd_profile`.

 You must RAID your Windows Disks to get a single disk.
 Don't spread out the disks.
 This prevents problems with Chocolatey not allowing one to install into different drive letters.

+Wait Package Manager or OneGet using chocolatey provider isn't installing Chocolatey packages into `%ALLUSERSPROFILE%/chocolatey/bin`.
+Instead it's putting into `C:\Chocolatey\bin`.
+And of course only for portable packages.
+Also `%ALLUSERSPROFILE%` is just `C:\ProgramData`.
+So I think while official chocolatey puts stuff into `%ALLUSERSPROFILE%/chocolatey`.
+I think a better idea is to utilise the Chocolatey install path `$env:ChocolateyPath`.

+We can however still use this: `%ALLUSERSPROFILE%\bin` as our own personal bin path for Windows executables that are installed globally.
+Note that we would be setting this up ourselves (setting it manually for like steam and stuff).
+Generally this will be done for installer packages.

 ---